 Luckily I bullet journal – and this means I had the tools and ability to track meaningful change.
 So in about July, I started tracking my health over tracking weight loss to see how I was feeling and what foods triggered me to eat more.
 What I discovered was that – while I was still eating really well, a lot of plant based diet, I was doing little to zero exercise.
 Granted being a single mom doesn’t help you come up with good fitness time!

-Using a new notebook for weight loss journaling
+Using a new notebook or bullet journal for weight loss journaling

 Having a separate bullet journal for weight loss and tracking my fitness was also something I wanted to do, so that I could laser focus in on the stuff that kept me motivated and what didn’t!
 I also wanted to keep a diary of my weight loss journey and how it affected my mood and energy levels.
 I found this weight loss diary extremely confronting because I have never had an issue with weight before until now.